vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 ---
-description: Fetch data at build time with `getStaticProps`.
+description: API reference for `getStaticProps`.
+Learn how to use `getStaticProps` to generate static pages with Next.js.
 ---

 # `getStaticProps`